Italian Pasta Tariff 2026: The 107% Anti-Dumping Scare vs. Reality What Shoppers Need to Know

 Lesson 2: The Baseline Tariff Still Matters

-Even though the pasta-specific anti-dumping duty got reduced from 92% to single digits, the general 15% EU tariff is still in effect.
-That alone represents a real increase in Italian pasta costs compared to a few years ago.
-Italian pasta isn't suddenly cheap again — it's just not apocalyptically expensive.
+Even with the anti-dumping duty reduced to single digits, the 15% EU tariff is still in effect.
+Italian pasta isn't suddenly cheap again.
+It's just not catastrophically expensive.
+That baseline increase is real and permanent.

 Lesson 3: Big Companies Can Shield Themselves